 I like to make beef kafta for this kafta and potato stew as it works so well with the other flavors.
 If you prefer, you can also make them with lamb.

 Seven spice is a mixture of spices that differs depending on the region.
 I use Lebanese 7 Spice that is store bought.
-To make your own 7 Spice, you can use equal amounts of ground black pepper, paprika, ground cumin, ground coriander, ground cloves, ground nutmeg, and ground cinnamon.
+To make your own 7 Spice, you can follow my Seven spice recipe or just mix equal parts All Spice, coriander, cinnamon, black pepper, cloves, cumin and nutmeg.

 Hope you try this hearty healthy kafta and potato stew for your family.
 Whether it’s a recipe that you remember your family making or something new you’re looking forward to trying, you won’t be dissapointed!